Burnaby - Gilmore Diversion

 The new shelter will be open 24/7, year-round.
 It will provide safe, secure spaces and supports for shelter guests and help connect them to permanent housing and community-based services.

 BC Housing will select a non-profit operator through a fair and open process to operate the new shelter.
-We will reach out to neighbours again in the fall of 2025 to introduce the shelter operator.
+Support services and programming at the shelter will depend on the operator but typically include:

-There will also be safety and security features for the benefit of shelter guests as well as the surrounding community.
-These include:
+Safety and security features for the benefit of shelter guests as well as the surrounding community will include:

-- Staffing: Staff will be onsite 24/7 and be available to respond directly to any concerns that arise in a timely manner
+- Staffing: Staff will be onsite 24/7 to operate the shelter and support the guests.
+We will share a direct phone number for the shelter when it is available, and staff will be available to respond directly to any concerns that arise in a timely manner.

 Connect with us